 Wright’s Law is another reliable source.

 Do not sashay into the boardroom in your regular Mom Jeans and T-shirt with the juice stain on the front.
 You need to look and feel professional & confident.
-Dress up.
+This sounds so sexist, but it’s true.
+You need to dress up.
 Wear makeup.
 Wear the shoes that make your back hurt.